 Netflix data on the best ISP for streaming

-In finding the best internet service providers for streaming, we also used data from the Netflix ISP Speed Index.
+In finding the best internet service providers for streaming, we also used data from the Netflix ISP Speed Index for 2017.
 The website lists the average megabits per second (Mbps) streamed to Netflix customers each month.
 We took Netflix’s data from the past twelve months and did some to math to find the top-performing ISPs.

 So what do these numbers mean, and why should you care?
 Well, Netflix is saying these are the best ISPs for streaming its content.
 Period.
 Considering Netflix streams “more than 125 million hours of TV shows and movies per day,” we trust what they have to say on the matter.